kappa-ok/Wallflower-Engine-Lite/readme.md

 It uses a Python port of Dear ImGui for all engine GUI.

-programmed by me, OK

-Also this is **VERY** unfinished right now and not near completion - if you find any errors or faster ways to do things, feel free to let me know or contribute to the code :)
+this was abandoned, but if anyone wants to work on it feel free.